om-2551/quiz-o-mania/Readme.md

 - **Create Quiz**: `POST /api/quizzes`
 - **Get Quiz**: `GET /api/quizzes/:id`
 - **Submit Answer**: `POST /api/quizzes/:id/answer`
-- **Get Results**: `GET /api/quizzes/:id/results`
+- **Get Results**: `GET /api/quizzes/:id/results/:user_id`

-## To test the API endpoints, you can use Postman.
+## To test the API endpoints, you can use Postman or curl command.
 Here's how you can test each endpoint:
 ### Example Requests

 #### Create Quiz